cannam/bisquay/README.md

 Requires the Meson build system and either MLton or Poly/ML SML compiler (or both).

-The default build uses Poly/ML, for a development build with the quickest compile time and turnaround, using pure SML code only:
+The default build uses Poly/ML, producing a development build with the quickest compile time and turnaround, using pure SML code only:

 1. Run `./repoint install` to bring in all the code